Geraldton (Year 5)

 Maths

-Maths is taught daily in the mornings Monday to Thursday.
+Maths is taught in the mornings from Monday to Thursday.
 Maths units vary in length and are split into weekly blocks.
-The children build on their previous knowledge to extend their understanding in the different aspects of mathematics.
+The children build on their previous knowledge to extend their understanding of different aspects of mathematics.
 They also have the opportunity to apply their knowledge when solving mathematical problems and puzzles.
-Geraldton class will cover the following units in term one:
+Geraldton class will cover the following units in Term 2:

 Science

 Science is taught once a week, through both practical and theoretical activities.
 The children will develop their skills as scientists through investigations, practising their predicting and concluding skills and gaining an understanding of controlling variables.
 The children are taught, and should then apply, key scientific vocabulary in relation to their current science topic.
-The science topics for the following two terms are related to materials and states of matter.
+The science topics for the following two terms are related to changes in materials, their properties and states of matter.
 The children will be learning the following in terms one and two:

 - To reason about the properties and uses of different materials